 Set a tone of safety and respect.

-Make your school a “safe space” through public statements of support such as this one from the Minneapolis school board that reaffirms every child’s right to an education.
+Make your school a “safe space” through public statements of support reaffirms every child’s right to an education.
 These statements are most effective when grounded in the vision, mission, or stated strategic plan goals of the school or district, and should include language around creating a safe, welcoming environment for all students.

 Be aware of the peer dynamics in your school environment.
 Deal directly with any derogatory language or behaviors from peers that are rooted in condescending attitudes towards immigrants and use these as teachable moments.

 Share accurate and helpful information.

 - Assure students that any information the school has about a student’s immigration status is protected through FERPA; the only way the federal government can obtain immigration status information from school officials is through a warrant or subpoena signed by a federal magistrate.

 - Inform students and their families of these rights, resources, and recommendations from the National Immigration Law Center and/or distribute “know your rights” cards which provide simple but important tips for how to respond to encounters with ICE agents.